Legal Rights of a Widow

 What are the legal rights of a spouse after death?

 Under NY State Law, a spouse, so long as they did not waive their rights in a pre-nuptial, anti-nuptial or other agreement, is entitled to a share of the estate.
-That share is one half plus $50,000.00 or one third plus $50,000.00, depending on if there are children involved.
-Subject to changes in the law.
-If a spouse is in a nursing home and on governmental assistance, the state agency can require the spouse to file a right of election document claiming their share of the estate even if the spouse leaves nothing to them in their Will and other estate documents.
+That share is one half plus $50,000.00 or one third plus $50,000.00, depending on whether there are children involved.
+Subject to changes in the law: if a spouse is in a nursing home and on governmental assistance, the state agency can require the spouse to file a right of election document claiming their share of the estate even if the spouse leaves nothing to them in their will and other estate documents.
 A trust can protect against this and protect the assets so that they do pass to the family and not the state.
-However, one needs to consult with an attorney and at least 5 years prior to applying for such assistance.
+However, one needs to consult with an attorney and do so at least 5 years prior to applying for such assistance.

-My spouse died and I am not left in a will, what do I do?
+My spouse died and I am not covered in a will, what do I do?

-Some estate planning and discussions are needed in this situation.
-Some spouses, especially if they are married for the second and third times, may have a prenuptial, anti-nuptual or other type agreement in place, waiving such, so that their children from their first marriage inherit their estate.
+Some spouses, especially if they are married for the second and third times, may have a prenuptial, ante-nuptual or other type agreement in place, waiving such, so that their children from their first marriage inherit their estate.

 What is the right of election?